fiebiga/compysition/README.rst

 What?
 -----

-The **compysition** project is built upon the origina work of the Wishbone_ project, which is described as follows:
+The **compysition** project is built upon the original work of the Wishbone_ project, which is described as follows:
 ::

 	A Python application framework and CLI tool build and manage async event